haskell-streaming/streaming/README.md

 (A direct implementation can be found in `benchmarks/Stream/Prelude/Direct.hs`.)

+If there is an advantage in this scheme it is not that we avoid 'constructing' the streams in question, but just that it is possible to give non-recursive definitions of so many functions this way.

 The `Data.List` scheme doesn't have the awesome good cases that e.g. stream-fusion optimization has, but it is noteworthy for not having bad cases like `concatMap`; it does no harm.